blessed45/running-notes/BATCH-SHELL-SCRIPTING-README.md

 sdv.sh
 -
       city=Alexandria
       APP=TeslaApplication
       user=Atanga
+      echo $USER works for solavisetech, $city
+      echo $PWD
+      echo $SHELL
-echo $USER works for solavisetech, $city echo $PWD echo $SHELL echo "This $APP is the best version in the market"
+      echo "This $APP is the best version in the market"

 # udv are or should be written in lowercase.
 Highly recomended
 # sdv  are written in upper case

-If you run the command = env;
+If you run the command
+-
+           env

+It list out some system define variables

 SHELL=/bin/bash
 HISTCONTROL=ignoredups